 Brown and Levinson claim that the notion of face and the politeness are universal.
 They also distinguish between positive-politeness and negative politeness cultures.
 According to them, British is characterised as negative politeness culture.
-Although Brown and Levinson admit that there are cultural differences in politeness norms, they emphasise the universal rules of politeness, i.e. the universality of face, satisfying other' facewants, and mutual knowledge between interlocutors of the two aforementioned universalities (Jakubowska, 1999).
+Although Brown and Levinson admit that there are cultural differences in politeness norms, they emphasise the universal rules of politeness, i.e. the universality of face, satisfying other' face wants, and mutual knowledge between interlocutors of the two aforementioned universalities (Jakubowska, 1999).
 Such claims about the universal character of face which in fact reflects the Western model is the main reason behind the continuing criticism of their theory (e.g. Blum-Kulka, House, & Kasper, 1989; Wierzbicka, 1985).
 Some of the universals pointed out by Brown and Levinson are questionable because of the differences in politeness norms in each language and culture.
 The researchers' views concerning positive and negative face have been criticised by Wierzbicka (1985) as being anglocentric.
-It is said that territorial rights and freedom are highly valued by the British, therefore they favour negative politeness(Sifianou, 1992; Márquez Reiter, 2000).
-Márquez Reiter (2000) suggests that knowledge of a particular culture is important in determining the faceconstituents and in understanding the meaning of polite language in that culture.
-In addition, some researchers think that this politeness theory reflects a highly pessimistic view on social interaction, seeing it as "an activity of continuous mutual monitoring of potential threats to the faces of the interactants, and of devising strategies for maintaining the interactants' faces - a view that if always true, could rob social interaction of all elements of pleasure" (Nwoye, 1992, p.
+It is said that territorial rights and freedom are highly valued by the British, therefore they favour negative politeness (Sifianou, 1992; Márquez Reiter, 2000).
+Márquez Reiter (2000) suggests that knowledge of a particular culture is important in determining the face constituents and in understanding the meaning of polite language in that culture.
+In some researchers think that this politeness theory reflects a highly stic view on social interaction, seeing it as "an activity of continuous mutual of potential threats to the faces of the interactants, and of devising social interaction of all elements of pleasure" (Nwoye, 1992, p.
 311).
-In spite of the criticism, Brown and Levinson's framework still remains the most influential politeness model to date and gives us an effective instrument for understanding people's behaviour in communication.
+In spite of criticism, Brown and Levinson's framework still remains the most influential politeness model to date and gives us an effective instrument for understanding people's behaviour in communication.
 (Márquez Reiter, 2000).